History

 God takes people who are broken and run down, restores them, and uses them for his honor and glory.
 The old Harvey Cedars Hotel can tell the same story.

 Who would ever put a business plan together where you take something past its usable life, reclaim it, and put it back into use?
-It does not make sense in human terms, but it makes perfect sense in God's economy and has done so for all these years.
-Reclaiming lives makes sense in God's eternal plan as well.
-He takes run-down lives and makes them new again.
+It makes no sense in human terms, but makes perfect sense in God's economy.
+He takes run-down things and makes them new again.
+In his eternal plan, he finds people and reclaims their lives.

-Through the eyes of Jack Murray, God envisioned what Long Beach Island's last remaining great hotel of its time could become, restored it to the best condition it has ever been in, and has been using it to change the lives of thousands of people who come and stay in its rooms each year.
+Through the eyes of Jack Murray, God envisioned what LBI’s last remaining great hotel of its time could become, restored it to the best condition it has ever seen, and has been using it to change the lives of thousands who come and stay in its rooms each year.

-Through Al and Jon Oldham, God has brought thousands of people of all ages to Harvey Cedars Bible Conference each year to learn about, believe in, and experience his love.
-At the oldest hotel on LBI, the oldest love story in the world is retold to new generations.
-We invite you to join us.
+Through Al and Jon Oldham, God has brought thousands of people of all ages to Harvey Cedars Bible Conference each year to learn, believe, and experience his love.
+At the oldest hotel on the island, the oldest love story in the world is retold to new generations.

 “Today, Jesus Christ still searches hearts, reveals His Father's character, changes lives, and calls disciples to follow Him as He did by the Sea of Galilee in the days of His flesh.”